Stress & Burnout Therapy in Santa Monica

 When your system has been running on high alert for years, it forgets how to come down.
 The activation becomes the baseline.
 You may not even recognize how tense you are until something forces you to stop, and even then, rest feels restless.

 This is why vacations don't fix burnout.
 The moment you return to your life, the old patterns kick back in.
 Somatic therapy works with the patterns themselves.
-We help your nervous system learn that it's safe to settle, not just when everything is handled, but as a way of moving through your life.
+We help your nervous system find its way back to rest, not just when everything is handled, but as a way of moving through your life.
 That's what makes the shift sustainable.

-In session, we slow down enough to notice what your body has been holding: the shoulders that don't drop, the breath that stays shallow, the vigilance that's become invisible.
+In session, we pay close attention to what your body has been holding: the shoulders that don't drop, the breath that stays shallow, the vigilance that's become invisible.
 With practice, you learn to recognize activation earlier and give your system permission to settle before it spirals.

 The Window That Narrowed